arav06/aws-fundies/practice-exam.md

 Amazon Macie
 ```

-5. You have been asked to asses your organization's architecture in terms of best practices around cost optimization and fault tolerance.
+5. You have been asked to assess your organization's architecture in terms of best practices around cost optimization and fault tolerance.
 What would be the quickest method for accomplishing this task?

 ```txt
 Use AWS Trusted Advisor